What Are Adaptogens? A Complete Guide to Anti-Stress Plants

 How Adaptogens Work

 Adaptogens have broad-spectrum abilities due to their effects on the HPA axis.
 The HPA axis is comprised of the hypothalamic, pituitary and adrenal systems.
 Via neurochemical signaling, the HPA axis functions as the body’s main stress response system.
-This includes any type of stress – from mental to environmental to physical.
-And it includes any level of stress – from life-and-death moments to chronic unease at work.
+This includes any type of stress — mental, environmental, and physical.
+And it includes any level of stress — from life-and-death moments to chronic unease at work.

 Here's where the problem steps in: the human stress response doesn’t mesh with the modern day, because we aren’t dealing with episodic life-and-death stress; we’re dealing with chronic low-grade stress.
-Raised levels of stress indicators in the body can have devastating effects on long-term health.
+That means the sympathetic nervous system is always on guard, preventing the parasympathetic nervous system from telling it to calm down again.
+Chronic raised levels of stress indicators in the body can have devastating effects on long-term health.

 Adaptogens work to modulate and lower HPA activity to help the body resist stressors.
 Instead of the big energy spike and the bigger crash rebound, adaptogens smooth out the entire process, resulting in a more resilient stress response that’s less hard on your mind and body.